 - 400 g tofu (firm or extra-firm)

-- 2 tablespoon potato starch (or arrowroot or tapioca starch)
+- 2 tablespoon potato starch, (or arrowroot powder, tapioca starch or cornstarch)

 - ¼ teaspoon Himalayan pink salt